jvalen/pixel-art-react/README.md

 ## Development

-If you just want to develop the interface with no need of back-end side, take advance of `webpack-dev-server` and `react-hot-loader`.
+If you just want to develop the interface with no need of back-end side.

 ```bash
 npm run development